0xsyr0/0xsyr0.github.io/_tabs/about.md

 order: 4
 ---

-I am a cybersecurity specialist, red teamer and capture the flag player.
+Cybersecurity specialist, red teamer and capture the flag player.
+Currently hacking for the highest (legal) bidder.